geopandas/geopandas/doc/source/docs/user_guide/projections.rst

 Although a full proj4 string is not deprecated (as opposed to the "init" string above), it is still recommended to change it with an EPSG code if possible.

-For example, instead of:
+For example, *if* you know the EPSG code for the projection you are using, instead of:

 .. code-block:: python

    gdf.crs = "+proj=laea +lat_0=45 +lon_0=-100 +x_0=0 +y_0=0 +a=6370997 +b=6370997 +units=m +no_defs"

-we recommend to do:
+this is recommended:

 .. code-block:: python

    gdf.crs = "EPSG:2163"

-*if* you know the EPSG code for the projection you are using.

 One possible way to find out the EPSG code is using pyproj for this: